InternetDevels-UA/docker/selenium-chrome/Readme.md

 mem_limit: 2048m
 ```
 If you need to set specific memory limit just uncomment this line and set value that you want.
-By default container is be able to use all machine memory.
+By default container is able to use all machine memory.
 ### CPUs
 ```bash
 cpuset: 0,1